Mikuu/ArXmanS/micoo/index.md

 MICOO_DB_USERNAME=micoo-user export MICOO_DB_PASSWORD=micoo-password npm start
 ```

+Then Micoo should be ready at `http://localhost:8123`.

-with above commands, it should be successfully launch Micoo from the source code locally.
+With above commands, it should be successfully launch Micoo from the source code locally.

 ### launch with local docker images